SimpleNX/cv-winschool-project/README.md

  ## Background subtraction
  A direct background subtraction method is applied from the OpenCV library.
- Other cleaning functions caught more noise than this method.
+ Other functions caught more noise than this method.

  Manual background subtraction using frame differences lead to worse quality and bad frames, because in the frames the environment also is changing and it is also captured in addition to the desired object.

  ## Cleaning the Image
- A direct cleaning function 'cv.erode' is used to clean the image from the Open CV Library
+ A direct cleaning function 'cv.erode' is used to clean the image from the Open CV Library The erode function worked better than other options available.

  ## Detecting the edges on the Image
  To detect the edges, Sobel Filters were used first.